AdinAck/pattern/README.md

 # Dependencies

-pattern uses the [tiny-serde](https://github.com/AdinAck/tiny-serde) crate for deserialization.
+This crate uses the [tiny-serde](https://github.com/AdinAck/tiny-serde) crate for deserialization.

 [defmt](https://github.com/knurling-rs/defmt) is available behind a feature gate for formatting `PatternError`.